 A strange sight greeted us.
 People were camped out on every available inch of open space!
 There had been an earthquake in the next town the previous evening, and tremors had been felt in Augusta.
 An old church, the Chiesa Madre, had suffered mild damage.
 People had temporarily vacated their homes as they feared another quake.

 We had lunch and sat in the restaurant talking over the last bit of wine.
-Those days Yugoslavia – from where Joško hailed – was in political turmoil and was about to be carved into several independent countries.
+It was December of 1990.
+Those days Yugoslavia – from where Joško, a Croat, hailed – was on the verge of breaking up into several independent countries.
+There was a civil war involving the Croats and the Serbs.
 Joško often said, “There’ll be no Yugoslavia when I go home!” with a touch of gallows humour, but was really worried about his family back home, especially the girl he had married just a few months before.